 The Largest Contentful Paint (LCP) is a performance metric that tracks the time it takes for the largest element on a page to appear.

-This can help identify bottlenecks in the page, like slow-loading images and large blocks of code that are taking longer than needed to render.
+This can help identify bottlenecks in the page, like slow-loading images and large blocks of code that take longer than needed.